MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/automated-ingestion-pattern.md

 - Source metadata changes.
 - Business functions that depend on datasets.

-If the business requires, Data Landing Zone Ops and Integration Ops could use Microsoft Power BI to build operational reports and event notifications by querying the Azure SQL DB Database.
+If the business needs operational reports and event notifications, Data Landing Zone Ops and Integration Ops could use Microsoft Power BI to build them by querying the SQL Database.

 ## Register a new dataset (automated)